North South Interconnector

 As things stand, we have to restrict the amount of power that can flow through the existing infrastructure in order to limit the possibility of any such issues arising.

-However, in light of rising demand, the levels available at present are well below the secure and sustainable supply which electricity users will need.
+The levels available at present are well below the secure and sustainable supply which the increase in demand for electricity requires.

 This project will allow us to: